Skip to main content

 Business (3 years, 77 credits):

 This program equips students with the skills and knowledge to create environmentally and economically sustainable organizations as executives, managers, and environmentalists.
 The program is administered by the Erb Institute for Global Sustainable Enterprise on behalf of SEAS and University of Michigan’s Stephen M. Ross School of Business.
-Students graduate with a master of science (MS) in natural resources and environment and a master of business administration (MBA).
+Students graduate with a master of science (MS) in environment and sustainability and a master of business administration (MBA).

 Urban and Regional Planning (3 years, 75 credits):

 This program provides students with the analytical skills, theoretical and scientific foundation, and socio-behavioral understanding to become urban planners, preservationists, policy analysts, or environmental advocates.
 It is administered jointly with the University of Michigan’s Taubman College of Architecture and Urban Planning.
-Students graduate with a master of science (MS) in natural resources and environment and a master of urban and regional planning (MURP).
+Students graduate with a master of science (MS) in environment and sustainability and a master of urban and regional planning (MURP).

 Public Policy (3 years, 75 credits)